IsuruGunarathne/IsuruGunarathne/README.md

 [![@isurugunarathne's Holopin board](https://holopin.me/isurugunarathne)](https://holopin.io/@isurugunarathne)

 - 👋 Hi, I’m @IsuruGunarathne
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning plagiarism
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on plagiarism
-- 📫 How to reach me ...
+- 📫 How to reach me? try

 <!---
 IsuruGunarathne/IsuruGunarathne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.